aejmelaeus/NEventStore.NServiceBus/README.md

 ## Usage

-In a `Endpoint` of your choice, install the package from NuGet:
+In a Endpoint of your choice, install the package from NuGet:

     Install-Package NEventStore.NServiceBus

-Then head off to where you wire up your `Endpoint` to configure the `Dispatcher`:
+Then head off to where you wire up your Endpoint to configure the Dispatcher:

     var transport = endpointConfiguration.UseTransport<MsmqTransport>(); // Or whatever you prefer!
     endpointConfiguration.ConfigureDispatcherRouting(transport.Routing());